 Myth#8: Your partner can tell about your virginity by looking at your hymen.

-This is false.
-Even a gynecologist cannot tell if a woman had sex then how can a sexual partner be sure about it.
-It is just a myth that tightness and rigidity of the vagina determine your virginity.
-Its all about the daily regime and your inclination towards vigorous physical activities.
+This is just another myth.
+It is not possible to tell about a female’s virginity by looking at the hymen.
+Even a gynecologist cannot tell if a female is a virgin or not by looking at her hymen or vagina.
+It is just a myth that tightness and rigidity of the vagina determines a female’s virginity.
+It’s all about the daily regime and your inclination towards vigorous physical activities.

 Myth#9: A gynecological examination might affect your virginity.